 - Dual Boot mode (only possible in dual bank mode nDBANK=0)

-- ART Accelerator™: 64 cache lines of 128/256 bits on ITCM interface (depending on read access width)
+- ART Accelerator™: 64 cache lines of 128/256 bits on the ITCM interface (depending on read access width)

 - Prefetch on TCM instruction code